marksimpson82/personal-site-blog/_posts/2012-07-07-a-benefit-of-functional-style-programming.md

 ---
 Ever since LINQ arrived in C# land, a lot of people have been using a functional style of programming without even perhaps being conscious of it.

-I always chuckle when I read the words “functional style”, because I picture grim marches across a barren landscape, brutalist architecture and people with beards.
+I always chuckle when I read the words "functional style", because I picture grim marches across a barren landscape, brutalist architecture and people with beards.

 One particular facet of programming in a functional style is where, rather than mutating an existing piece of data, input data is transformed / projected into something new via a [pure function](http://en.wikipedia.org/wiki/Pure_function).
 Since this style of programming limits the number of side-effects, it makes debugging a comparatively wonderful experience.